African Violets are among the most popular plants to keep in your home. They come in many colors and leaf patterns.

 - Leggy Growth: This most often is the result of poor lighting conditions.
 If you are growing your plant in lower light, it will stretch and reach the leaves towards the light source.

-- Leaf Spots: When the leaves are splashed with cold water, they can develop spots called “Ring Spots”
+- Leaf Spots: When the leaves are splashed with cold water, they can develop spots called “Ring Spots”.
+Best to use bottom watering with African violets to avoid spotted leaves.

 - Not Flowering: African Violets can stop producing blooms if in poor lighting conditions, crowded top growth, the wrong soil, and low humidity.